nickmeldrum/NOTHS-Coding-Test/rules-analysis.md

  * how do we know if an item is conjured?
  * confirm interpretation of twice as fast as normal items
  * confirm inferrence from code that by default quality decreases by 1 each day
+ * how we know if item is legendary? just Sulfuras?